From dawn’s touch to dusk’s demise,

 We are, at best, always on the tipping point,

 drawn by strange attractors buried deep

-And though pulled in, they have split us,
+And though they have pulled us together,

-when we need us the most.
+and just when we need us the most.

 They say, in balance, to ‘live in the moment,’

 we have enough just to live in the scale.

 In the 20th century there were three great scientific breakthroughs that are both staggeringly profound and utterly beautiful: 1) the development of quantum mechanics, the study of the fundamental, subatomic particles that all creation is made of, 2) general relativity, Einstein’s geometric understanding of gravity in the space-time continuum, and, 3) chaos theory, the study of dynamic systems that are highly effected by initial conditions and which, while determined by those conditions, are yet not predictable over time.

 The noteworthy point of these three theories is that the first deals with the infinitely small and the second with the infinitely large, scales of size which we can imagine but not experience.
 It is the third concept, chaos, that we can perceive and study on the human scale.
 We are surrounded by chaotic systems, the weather and the climate being the most obvious examples.
 But chaos hits even closer to home: chaotic driven processes build and operate our entire body, as indeed, they do for all nature.
 Chaotic systems seem random, but often are not; most tend to move toward centralized states referred to as ‘strange attractors.’

 If you are as intrigued by this concept as I am, a very good book for the general public (no math needed) is Chaos: Making a New Science by James Gleick.
 I recommend it highly.